 In the case of sales, distributing chats to the Last-chatted Agents creates an opportunity to work with warm leads.
 Establishing rapport with your visitors ultimately enhances the probability that agents can close deals successfully.

 When you allocate chats to the Last-chatted Agent, this setting will over-ride other established ACD settings in the case of a returning visitor.

 Letting customers know how long their wait is can help curb frustration, and consequently lower chat abandonment rates.
 In Comm100 Live Chat, a message is displayed to inform visitors of their place in queue.

 If a visitor has to wait an extended period of time, updating them with alternative solutions and information can help curb customer dissatisfaction.
 For example, you can offer your visitors the opportunity to leave a message in lieu of waiting for a live chat agent.
 You may even choose to display links to relevant product or FAQ pages.
-In such scenarios, your custom links and messages can be displayed after a pre-determined wait time.

 For example, if a customer has waited for 3 minutes, you may choose to display messages such as: “We will get to you as soon as possible.
 Thank you for your patience.”
 Or, after an especially long wait: “You can leave us a message and we’ll get back to you as soon as we can.
 Thank you for your patience.”

 Sometimes chats are allocated to the wrong queue and need to be handled by different departments or agents.
 For example, in the case that you have the pre-chat feature enabled, visitors may select the wrong department.
 In other scenarios, you may have a chat that needs to be escalated for enhanced support.

 Some customers have multiple requests that cannot be anticipated, and so they will need to be transferred to additional agents after the first requests are fulfilled.
 In other cases, it may be your support team’s preference to have all chats allocated to one department before being transferred to specialized agents and departments.